blissai/bliss-cli/README.md

 This package contains everything needed to run Docker on Windows or OSX.

+**Docker Machine uses a VirtualBox VM to host Docker.
+If you are using Docker Machine, you may wish to assign multiple processing cores to the VM in order to take advantage of the multi-threaded architecture of the Bliss CLI.
+This should provide an increase in the speed of your code analysis. ['You can find out how to do this here.'](#virtualbox-configuration)**

 #### Docker - Linux ####
 To install Docker on Linux Operating Systems, follow the official Docker documentation for your Linux flavor at:
 <a href="https://docs.docker.com/engine/installation" target="_blank">Docker</a>